m-ringler/straights/README.md

 If Straights.Image fails with an "Unable to load shared library 'OpenCvSharpExtern' or one of its dependencies." error, you can [check which dependencies are missing](https://github.com/shimat/opencvsharp/issues/1618#issuecomment-1846537140), and install them.
 Alternatively, you can simply [install all the libraries used to build it](https://github.com/m-ringler/opencvsharp/blob/3bd0b5259f19816f2b35ae02b91303bfee3a04ed/.github/workflows/ubuntu24.yml#L28C1-L51C30).

-If you are neither on Ubuntu-22 nor on Ubuntu 24, you may have to build your own OpenCvSharpExtern.so.
+If you are neither on Ubuntu-22 nor on Ubuntu 24, you may have to build your own OpenCvSharpExtern.so and replace the one shipped with straights.

 As there is no official OpenCvSharp nuget package for Ubuntu-24, we're using [our own nuget](https://www.nuget.org/packages/m-ringler.OpenCvSharp4.ubuntu24.runtime.linux-x64/) built from [a fork of the OpenCvSharp repo](https://github.com/m-ringler/opencvsharp/) for the Ubuntu-24 build of the straights command line app.